paul-hammant/tbd/content/game-changers/index.md

 situations for commits a developer wants to do.
 Maybe that last vision isn't quite complete yet, but there's a direction to go in now.

-## Snap-CI's per-commit speculative mergability verification (2013)
+## Snap-CI's per-commit speculative mergability analysis (2013)

 Snap-CI was the first CI service to setup pipelines for new branches in the tracked repository without a human initiating that - it did so automatically on push of the first commit into a branch.
 Well, at least if the branch name conforms to a given regex/prefix.
 That commit, and any to the branch afterwards, even preceding the Pull Request, are run through a pipeline that includes:

-* all the classic compile/unit-test/integration-test/functional-test steps of the regular build, in situ
+1. all the classic compile/unit-test/integration-test/functional-test steps of the regular build, in situ
-* a speculative merge back to the master/trunk/mainline and #1 **again** on that resulting merge
+2. a speculative merge back to the master/trunk/mainline - only into working-copy as it is for analysis only
+3. step 1 **again** on that resulting merge

-The speculative merge was only to working copy, and was discarded every time after #2 - the actual merge result is never pushed to origin/master in Git terms.
+The speculative merge is discarded every time after #2 (if it fails to merge automatically) or after #3 (regardless) - the actual merge result is never pushed off the build server to the remote (in Git terms).
 It is only the "is this buildable and mergeable or not" notification that was desired from the exercise.

 Although they intended this feature of Snap-CI for short-lived feature branches, it is clear now that teams should do this CI setup **regardless of branching model**.
 Yes, even the long-lived branching models also benefit from this,